 Welcome to the Africa Cookbook!
-Our goal is to help you make and celebrate traditional African cuisine from anywhere in the world.
+Our goal is to help you make and celebrate traditional African cuisine from anywhere in the world, whether it’s helping you decide what to eat when you travel to Africa or what to make at home to experience African cuisine from your own kitchen!

 What is The Africa Cookbook?